evoactivity/PlutoIPTV/README.md

 </pre>
 #### --debugmode

 Debug mode will ignore all directory options and create the subdirectory ./pluto_debug/ next to the script.
 The M3U and XML files will not be generated, but instead added straight into the log.
+The log and cache files will be saved into ./pluto_debug/.

 #### --dir, --cache, --epg, --log